 Prices before October, 2nd 2018

-Discount for early registration: People who sign up and make the payment before October, 2nd 2018 (if applicable) will benefit from the prices listed in the following table.
+Discount for early registration: Participants who register and complete payment before October, 2nd 2018 (if applicable) will benefit from the FEES listed in the following table.

 Attendees Speakers Speakers (doctoral students & partner institutions) Fee 40 € 110 € 90 €